pietrobe/TRIP/README.md

 ```

 For ACC support, make sure that the RII library is compiled with ACC support as well.

-first build the RII accelerated module in the
-RII source directory:
+First build the RII accelerated module in the RII source directory:

 ```bash
 cd ${RII_MAIN_DIR}/rii-c/src_acc;